 There are two things we may never comprehend: how much God hates wickedness, and how much He loves us.
 Jonah is sent to a nation far away with a message concerning the first topic.
 In the end, we all discover the reality of the second.
 And sandwiched in the middle is a story about how much trouble can be avoided if we simply obey God…the first time He speaks.

 Note: this is the only presentation Keith offers that is not straight Scripture.
 Charles Fussbudget III, Shep, and Bruno Buccelli.
 I bet you didn’t realize they were actually there for that first Christmas.
 OK, so they aren’t written about in the Bible, but they can sure tell the story.
 Charles is a family friend and the CPA of Jacob & Sons Construction.
 Shep is a First Year S.A.P.
 (That’s the Shepherd Apprentice Program.)
 Bruno is the full-time bodyguard for the Three Wise Men.
 All three tell their stories with their own unique twists.
 What I Saw is perfect for Sunday services, dessert theatres, or outreach events during the holiday season.
 You’ll not only laugh – you’ll come away with a fresh, new perspective on the greatest Gift ever given.

-That You May Know Ministries currently offers three workshops.
+I currently offer three workshops.
 These workshops are tools you can use to train your congregation, students, or staff.
 The format is interactive, with lots of discussion and participation by all those in attendance.
 Your group will come out excited, encouraged, and equipped to put what they’ve learned into practice immediately!